-Principal Investigators and Project Directors (PI/PD's) are responsible for reviewing their specific awards and consulting the guidelines of the sponsoring agency and the Uniform Guidance, and reporting any potential program income to the appropriate research administration staff for their unit (Research Coordinator or Financial Officer).
+Principal Investigators and Project Directors (PI/PDs) are responsible for reviewing their specific awards and consulting the guidelines of the sponsoring agency and the Uniform Guidance.
+They are also responsible for reporting any potential program income to the appropriate research administration staff for their unit (Research Coordinator or Financial Officer).

-Per Uniform Guidance 2 CFR 200.307, earning income to defray program costs is encouraged where appropriate.
+Per 2 CFR 200.307, earning income to defray program costs is encouraged where appropriate.

 According to Uniform Guidance 2 CFR 200.307(e), program income must be added to the Federal award (unless otherwise specified by the Federal awarding agency or by the terms and conditions of the Federal award).
 The program income must be used for the purposes and under the conditions of the Federal award.